 It’s a backyard view that won’t make it into a tourist brochure (to be fair, even if the sun had been shining!).
 The sea is barely visible beyond the snowy line of shingle.
 Talk about reinforcing Scottish weather stereotypes…

-Basically, anything between heatwave and snow may happen during April here in Scotland.
+Basically, anything between heatwave and snow may happen during April in Scotland.

 But – listen up – and this might be the most important sentence on the page: I can’t ever remember being bitten by midges in April!

 The colours of

 The colours of the higher ground towards the horizon are still a reminder that winter only let go a few weeks before.
 The heather shoots haven’t really got going.
 It’s still mostly browns and tweedy shades up there on the moorlands.

 Higher still, in general, snow cover these days never seems to be the same for two consecutive years.
 Check out the gallery further down for an indication of just how little snow can be encountered by April in Scotland.

 On the subject of colour in the landscape, April in Scotlandshould see the yellow of gorse brightening up great swathes of the country.
 (It’s even better in May.)

 For the casual, wayside – as opposed to high-level – observer it looks like yellow again – daffodils of course, plus primroses and cowslips.
 Bluebells (ie English ones!) tend to be later, Scots bluebells later still.